DODAS-TS/HandsOnSparkDODAS2019/docs/pres.md

 - __At notebook python Kernel start__:
     - __2 executor pods__

-Also possible to step them and reload a spark context with different executors from the notebook directly.
+Directly from the notebook is also possible to stop the current spark context and to reload a new one with different executors.

 ---